 We used Active Campaign, and each stage of the funnel was tagged and email automations built with triggers to check if the prospect had taken the desired action.

 This way if someone got “stuck” at one point, they received both a Facebook retargeting ad and an email follow up sequence.

 We decided to include a Google Display campaign so that we could increase the lead volume.

 Usually, these types of deals can take months to close, and the client wanted to be able to nurture those leads during that time.

 The Google Display Campaign focused only on the audience that landed on the content but didn’t opt-in.
 After that point, we let the email marketing, and Facebook remarketing do the heavy lifting.

 The campaign resulted in a cost per scheduled phone meeting of just under $60 which was below the client’s initial estimated target, and since a single client engagement represented a five-figure or a six-figure retainer, the client felt that cost to generate a highly qualified meeting was acceptable.
-We also had a 90% show up rate to those calls.
+We also had a 90% show up rate to the strategy calls.